EssenceOfChaos/widgets_store/README.md

 - Install Node.js dependencies with `cd assets && npm install`
 - Start Phoenix endpoint with `mix phx.server`

+To run the test suite run `mix test`.
+If everything is installled properly the result should be `23 tests, 0 failures`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Result of sending email